 Using a pee rag in general cuts down on the amount of toilet paper you will use.
 Hands down this is a plus.
 Both for your pack and the environment.

-While a pee rag can get wet and smelly during the day, the Kula doesn’t.
-I know people will say a bandana strapped to your pack doesn’t smell because the sun sanitizes it, but my experience is that it smells by the end of the day.
+A pee rag often gets wet and smelly by the end of the day.
+I know people will say a bandana strapped to your pack doesn’t smell because the sun sanitizes it, but that has definitely not been my experience.
+My bandana rag was disgusting by the next morning.

-The Kula only smelled if I really put it up to my nose (which yes, I did.
-I took one for the team to test it for you.)
+Where the Kula cloth really excelled was stifling the smell.
+It only smelled if I really put it up to my nose (which yes, I did.
+I took one for the team to test it for you.).

-It’s also made of thicker material than random fabric and has a waterproof side so your hand isn’t touching your pee during every use.
+Since it’s made of thicker material than most pee rags, and has a waterproof side, your hand isn’t touching your pee during every use.
 While this makes it a little heavier than a piece of bandana, it’s worth it for the cleanliness factor.

 Of course, another benefit is that you can toss it in the wash when you get home for a solid clean.